ClarifiedSecurity/catapult/docs/20-how-to-use.md

 Follow the `# How to Personalization` & `# How to Customize` sections if you want to personalize or customize Catapult.

-## Variables
+## Secrets

 When running catapult for the first time it'll ask you to create a new Ansible Vault file and fill it out with your secrets.
 The secrets are used to connect to the hypervisors, cloud providers, and other services.
-Besides the required `deployer_username` & `deployer_password` here are some other variables that you might need when using Catapult with [nova.core](https://github.com/ClarifiedSecurity/nova.core) collection:

-- `aws_access_key_id:` - AWS access key ID - can be generated from the AWS Identity and Access Management (IAM) console
-- `aws_access_key:` - AWS access key itself - can be generated from the AWS Identity and Access Management (IAM) console
-- `linode_api_token:` - Linode API token - can be generated from the [Linode Cloud Manager](https://cloud.linode.com/profile/tokens)
+Default keys are `deployer_username` & `deployer_password` these are usually your username and password for connecting [Providentia](https://github.com/ClarifiedSecurity/Providentia) and your hypervisor.
+When trying to deploy to cloud environments like AWS, Azure. etc. Catapult will tell you what secrets are missing and need to be added the the Vault.

 ## Enter the Catapult